kalmanaron/sat-solver-graph-isomorphism/README.md

 </details>

 ### Input format (graph files)
-The adjency matrix of a graph is expected to be in a single .txt file without any extra lines.
+The adjacency matrix of a graph is expected to be in a single .txt file without any extra lines.
 Example:
 ```
 0 1